 The term “Hatchback” quite literally means a car with a hatch at the back.
-In more popular terms, a hatchback is a utilitarian, sub-compact, small economy car.
+In more popular terms, an Undying Love For Hatchbacks is a utilitarian, sub-compact, small economy car.

 Historical reference of a hatchback-type car can be traced back to the 1930s by Citroën; a French car company which developed the first modern hatchback; The Citroën 11CV Commerciale.